 Baltimore, MD 21205

-Dr. Michael T. McMahon is an associate professor in the Department of Radiology at the Johns Hopkins School of Medicine and a research scientist in the F.M.
+Dr. Michael T. McMahon is a professor in the Department of Radiology at the Johns Hopkins University School of Medicine and is part of the F.M.
 Kirby Research Center for Functional Brain Imaging at Kennedy Krieger Institute.

 Chemical Exchange Saturation Transfer (CEST) has emerged as an MRI contrast mechanism well suited for molecular imaging.
 This mechanism can be used to detect small amounts of contrast agent through saturation of rapidly exchanging protons on compounds provided that these protons are in the proper exchange regime.
 Dr. McMahon’s research group has been focused on the development of MRI technology to detect organic molecules and macromolecules using CEST imaging and exploiting this technology for monitoring therapy.
 This includes hybrid biomaterials which both support cell transplants and allow the monitoring of environmental pH to determine whether changes are taking place that may signal rejection of the transplanted cells.
 The group is also focused on the development of CEST imaging tools for monitoring drug therapy and for monitoring gene expression.

 The ultimate goal is to translate these imaging technologies onto the clinical MRI scanners available at the F.M.
 Kirby Research Center.

 Zeng H, Xu J, Yadav NN, McMahon MT, Harden B, Frueh D, van Zijl PC (2016).
 (15)N Heteronuclear Chemical Exchange Saturation Transfer MRI.
 J Am Chem Soc.
 138(35), 11136-9.